DanCarrollSp/DanCarrollSp/README.md

 - 👋 Hi, I’m @Dan Carroll
 - 👀 I’m interested in Gaming and game development
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently learning C++, JavaScript and Python!
-- 💞️ I’m looking to collaborate to make games
+- 💞️ I’m always looking to collaborate to make games and solve problems!
-- 📫 How to reach me dont DanCarrollSp@gmail.com
+- 📫 How to reach me -> DanCarrollSp@gmail.com

 <!---
 DanCarrollSp/DanCarrollSp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.